Lucho-A/ChatGP-Terminal/README.md

 # ChatGP-Terminal
 The simplest and cutest hahah C-program (ANSI Style) for querying ChatGPT from Linux terminal.
+At the moment (v1.0.0), only model 'gpt-3.5-turbo' is (partially) supported.

 You can download it [here](https://github.com/Lucho-A/ChatGP-Terminal/blob/master/ChatGP-Terminal/Releases/chatgp-terminal).